 To understand more about Antarctica’s potential contribution to future sea-level rise, a small team of drillers, engineers, and researchers will be travelling hundreds of kilometers via traverse and airplane to the southeast margin of the Ross Ice Shelf.
 They will do so to drill up to 200 m below the seafloor at two different sites to recover a geological record of changing rock types that reflect environmental conditions at the time they formed.
 The hope is that these records will provide key insights into West Antarctica’s ice extent during times in the past when it was warmer than today.

-Antarctic field operations commenced at the Kamb Ice Stream site in 2023/2024 and will continue in 2024/2025, co-led by Tina van de Flierdt and Richard Levy.
+Antarctic field operations commenced at the Kamb Ice Stream site in 2023/2024 and are continuing in 2024/2025, co-led by Tina van de Flierdt and Richard Levy.
 A third field season is planned at the Crary Ice Rise in 2025/2026, co-led by Molly Patterson and Huw Horgan.
-This page will contain updates on what is happening operationally on the ice and a high-level view of what is happening in terms of science in between the field seasons.

 The first SWAIS2C field season at the KIS-3 drill site on the Ross Ice Shelf is over, and our on-ice team is heading home with some cool new data and…